Doomhowl-Interactive/basalt/README.md

 ![basalt](misc/logo_small.png)

 # basalt
-game engine for C cavemen
+game engine for C cavemen, also working on a anthro Touhou clone

 **Work-in-progress:** Windows not really supported for the moment, use Linux.